-A great introduction to south Thailand’s famous, and lesser-known sites plus a wide range of destinations with varied, and flexible, activities guaranteed to keep any family member entertained!
+A great introduction to south Thailand’s famous, and lesser-known sites plus a wide range of destinations with varied, and flexible activities should guarantee to keep any family member entertained!

-This is a private family tour, based on a minimum of 4 persons sharing 2 twin or double rooms, and can be organised on any dates to suit your family while any activities mentioned in the itinerary can also be tailored to suit your specific preferences or family’s age group.
-The price is based on a family of a minimum of 4 sharing two twin/double rooms.
-Flights are extra and vary according to the season.
-Please ask for our most competitive quote.
+This is a private family tour, based on a minimum of 4 persons sharing 2 twin or double rooms, and can be organised on any dates to suit your family while all activities mentioned below can be tailored to suit your specific preferences or family’s age group.

-Finally, please note that this Thailand Family Holiday is recommended for the May to October period to compliment our aforementioned Jungles and Islands family tour which is designed for the October to April period.
+Finally, please note that this Thailand Family Holiday is recommended for the May to October period to compliment our aforementioned Jungles and Islands family tour – designed for October to April.
 Additional nights in Bangkok before your tour or extra nights on the island afterwards are available on request.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 2 - Bangkok - city tour with a difference

 City tour with a difference!
 Bangkok by riverboat, Skytrain, tuk-tuk and canal boat.
-Stop-offs include the Grand Palace, fabulous Wat Phra Keow – “Temple of the Emerald Buddha) and bustling Chinatown with its maze of narrow alleys, markets, colourful street art and sumptuous street food.
+Flexible stops could include the Grand Palace, fabulous Wat Phra Keow (Temple of the Emerald Buddha) and bustling Chinatown with its maze of narrow alleys, markets, colourful street art and sumptuous street food.

 Overnight: Bangkok Transport: Train, Boat, Walk, Tuk Tuk, Meals: B,

 Day 3 - Ampawa - canals and markets

 Off into Bangkok’s leafy and canal-lined suburbs with a stop at the famous Mae Klong ‘Railway Market’ plus a chance to discover some of the area’s local industries such as sea salt production and parasol fabrication.
-Check-in to our accommodation in waterside Amphawa with an evening visit to a floating market and perhaps a firefly viewing boat trip.
+Check-in to our accommodation in waterside Amphawa with an evening visit to a floating market and a firefly viewing boat trip.

 Overnight: Amphawa Transport: Minibus, Boat, Meals: B,

 Day 4 - Bangkok to Kanchanaburi - a ride on the 'Death Railway'

-Morning boat trip along the area’s canal before a departure for Kanchanaburi Province where we’ll take the local train over the Bridge on the River Kwai and along the scenic, but infamous, ‘Death Railway’.
-Afternoon visit to Sai Yok Noi Waterfall and short jungle hike through the lush surrounding jungle before checking into our riverside resort.
+Up early perhaps to witness the monks’ morning alms round before a departure for Kanchanaburi Province where we’ll take the local train over the Bridge on the River Kwai and along the infamous, but scenic, ‘Death Railway’.
+Afternoon visit to Sai Yok Noi Waterfall, a short hike through the lush surrounding jungle and overnight on floating raft houses.